warpcgd/vue-concise-slider/README_EN.md

         ],
         //Slider configuration[obj]
         sliderinit: {
-          // I have write some useless configuration,in next edition it will be set into default configuration
           currentPage: 0,//current Page of slider
-          start: {},//Store click information
-          end: {},//Store click information
-          tracking: false,//swipestart state estimation
           thresholdDistance: 500,//Minimal distance (in px) to trigger swipe to next/previous slide during swipes
           thresholdTime: 100,//Minimal duration (in ms) to trigger swipe to next/previous slide during swipes autoplay:1000,//delay between transitions (in ms).